 There is no fee for attending the academy.
 Normal tuition rates apply for students taking the course for college credit.

 The Academy will address issues specific to Tennessee crime victims and offer opportunities for people who are fairly new to the field of victim advocacy to learn from experts and each other.
 Attendees will be able to expand their knowledge and skills in Tennessee law and advocacy issues.
 Participants in the Academy may also be eligible to receive national provisional advocate credentials through the National Organization for Victim Assistance (NOVA) for an additional fee.
 This certification is increasingly being recognized as an important credential for entry level victim advocacy work nationwide.

 The Academy is designed for individuals who have less than two years experience assisting victims of crime and demonstrate a commitment to victim service.
 The training is appropriate for individuals working in victim advocacy programs, prosecutor’s offices, law enforcement, probation, corrections, domestic and sexual violence programs, child advocacy centers, and other victim service agencies.
 It also is appropriate for students who wish to pursue careers related to victim advocacy.
 Participants must commit to attending the full week of classes, complete home work, tests and pay all fees associated with the Academy.
 The Academy will be limited to 50 participants and you must be admitted prior to registering for classes.

 How to apply

-Applications will be available for UTC students in Spring 2021.
-Completed application must be submitted to [email protected] by April 25, 2021.
-Other participants need to contact the Coalition for admission.
+Applications will be available for UTC students in Spring 2022.
+Completed application must be submitted to [email protected] by April 25, 2022.
+Other participants need to contact the TN Coalition to End Domestic and Sexual Violence for admission.